Multiday Tour

 Registration

-Registration closes on Sunday, August 2 or when all available spots are full.
-Registration is capped at 200 riders.
+Registration closes on Sunday, Aug.
+2 or once all available slots are filled.
+This tour has a maximum capacity of 200 riders.

 Route